nexonerr/UtilityfulOres/README.md

 # Setup

 In order to use the mod, you will need to have the [Forge mod loader](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.18.2.html) installed, afterwards, you can install it just like any other mod

+***

+#Support

+Feel free to create an [issue](https://github.com/nexonerr/UtilityfulOres/issues) regarding your problem with the mod, or contact me towards any means necessary